LayoutLMv2: Multi-modal Pre-training for Visually-Rich Document Understanding: Approach

 \paragraph{Masked Visual-Language Modeling}

 Similar to the vanilla LayoutLM, we use the Masked Visual-Language Modeling (MVLM) to make the model learn better in the language side with the cross-modality clues.
 We randomly mask some text tokens and ask the model to recover the masked tokens.
 Meanwhile, the layout information remains unchanged, which means the model knows each masked token's location on the page.
 The output representations of masked tokens from the encoder are fed into a classifier over the whole vocabulary, driven by a cross-entropy loss.
-To avoid visual clue leakage, we mask image regions corresponding to masked tokens on the raw page image input before feeding into the visual encoder.
-MVLM helps the model capture nearby tokens features.
-For instance, a masked blank in a table surrounded by lots of numbers is more likely to be a number.
-Moreover, given the spatial position of a blank, the model is capable of using visual information around to help predict the token.
+To avoid visual clue leakage, we mask image regions corresponding to masked tokens on the raw page image input before feeding it into the visual encoder.

 \paragraph{Text-Image Alignment}